saurabhkashyap/.github/SECURITY.md

 ## Contact

-If you have any questions, please reach out directly to us at opensource@koj.co.
+If you have any questions, please reach out directly to us at opensource@raindigi.com.

 ## Credits